code-with-amitk/Code-examples/DS_Questions/Questions/Graphs/Find/Directed_Graph/Cyclic/Celebrity_Outdegree0_Indegree_n-1.md

   - b cannnot be celebrity
 ```
 - _1._ Find celebrity candidate.
-  - Candidate should not know any one.
+  - Candidate should not know any one, but all should know candidate.
-  - All people should know the candidates.
   - As we know there can be only celebrity.
+  - if we found more than 1 celebrity candidate return -1.
 ```c
 //1 is celebrity
   1 <-- 2